 Understanding: Do I understand this issue?
-Does it make sense?
-Research: Does this require research outside of our school? -- --- -- --
+Does it make sense? --

 3] Try it yourself.
 Using the above categories and any additional ones suggested, you may rank your issues or proposed action solutions.
 Have a class discussion to decide on which criteria you would like to use to vote.